riboseinc/jekyll-theme-open-project/README.md

     $ bundle exec jekyll serve --host mysite.local --port 4000

-This assumes you have mysite.local mapped, otherwise omit --host and it’ll use localhost.
+This assumes you have mysite.local mapped in your hosts file, otherwise omit --host and it’ll use “localhost” as domain name.

 ## Universal setup

-These settings are required to both site types (hub and project).
+These settings apply to both site types (hub and project).

 - You may want to remove the default about.md page added by Jekyll, as this theme does not account for its existence.